-Just like humans, dogs sometimes have essential appointments, and taking care of them entails other obligations too.
+Like humans, dogs sometimes have essential appointments, and taking care of them entails other obligations.
 Luckily, it isn’t hard to stay safe while taking care of your dogs.

 Pet Supplies: Most pet stores offer curbside pickup, and some even offer delivery.

 Vet Appointments: At our vet facility, a vet tech meets us at the car and takes the pets inside.
-During or after the exam, the vet calls and gives us her findings and recommendations.
+The vet calls during or after the exam and gives us her findings and recommendations.
 After the exam, the vet tech brings the pet back to the car.
 They are currently allowing a pet parent to be present for end-of-life appointments.
 (Masks must be worn.)

 If your vet isn’t following the CDC guidelines, consider postponing appointments or finding a new vet.
 Your pet needs you to stay healthy!